 Everyone’s talking about the hCG diet and you’re wondering what is it and what is all the fuss is about.
 It’s really quite simple.
-On the hCG diet, a low calorie diet is combined with supplementary hCG.
+On the hCG diet, a low calorie diet is combined with prescription hCG injections.
 This acronym stands for human Chorionic Gonadotropin and it’s a hormone that naturally occurs in your body.
 The levels of hCG are particularly high in pregnant women and it has been noted that it increases their ability to burn fat.

 If you’re a man, you don’t have to worry about this: it will also boost your testosterone production, but that’s not why you’re considering it.
 You want to know about weight loss and fat burning is what you need.
 Of course, you’ll have to limit your calories before your body decides to burn fat and that’s where the diet comes in.